holzschu/Python-aux/README.md

 Auxiliary libraries needed for Python3 compilation, precompiled (libpng, harfbuzz, freetype...).
 They can be useful for many other OpenSource projects on iOS, too.

+What we have:
+- libpng
+- libffi
+- libzmq (zeroMQ)

+Soon:
+- openBlas
+- freetype
+- harfbuzz

 ## How to use:

 In your Xcode project, use the menu File -> "Swift Packages" -> "Add Package Dependency".
 In the window that opens, enter the address for this repository (https://github.com/holzschu/Python-aux.git).